 I’ve recently taken on the role of UKRI Sector Champion for Space.

-It’s evolved from what we’ve been doing across UKRI over the last few years in trying to work more effectively across the different councils in the organisation.
-I have focused on STFC, but the other councils of UKRI are playing important roles in research and innovation in the UK space sector.
+Over the last few years we have been trying to work more effectively across the different councils in UKRI.
+Several councils of UKRI are playing important roles in research and innovation in the UK space sector.

-For example, the Natural Environment Research Council has major research interests in climate and makes extensive use of Earth observation data, Innovate UK is also a big player in funding technology small and medium-sized enterprises in the space sector, and the Engineering and Physical Sciences Research Council develops a wide range of technologies that have applications to space.
+Alongside STFC’s responsibility for operating large scale facilities and supporting research into our Universe, NERC has major research interests in climate and makes extensive use of Earth observation data, Innovate UK is also a big player in funding technology SMEs in the space sector, and EPSRC funds the development of a wide range of technologies that have applications to space.

 Since we have come together across UKRI, our voice into government has become much more effective.
 For example, UKRI played a significant role in the drafting of the new national space strategy and will play a big part in its delivery.